Large-scale investors: the cause or the solution to our housing woes?

 The AIB report says that, currently, the construction of large-scale apartment schemes outside of Dublin is not, for the most part, viable.
 “Without the presence of institutional buyers of apartment blocks in the private rental sector, the viability issue would be even more pronounced and the supply of new apartments would be even lower,” it says.

+Davy and AIB may have a vested interest in dampening the bad press being shovelled at these investors after all they do a lot of business in this area - but that’s a petty point to make and some of the arguments around supply and scale are reasonable.

-While it’s correct to say institutional investors only command a minority stake in the market – holding less than 5 per cent of all tenancies according to official Department of Finance statistics – they are buying up much of new stock.
+While it’s correct to say institutional investors only command a minority stake in the market – holding less than 5 per cent of all tenancies according to official Department of Finance statistics – they are buying up much of new stock, however, suggesting their influence is bigger than the data suggest.

 It could also be argued that the bigger investors have a greater propensity to set market rents, as many of the new developments they fund and acquire are exempt from the Government’s rent controls.